It’s Okay to Ask for Help

-The Toronto Community Crisis Service (TCCS) provides free, confidential, in-person mental health supports from mobile crisis worker teams.
+The Toronto Community Crisis Service (TCCS) provides free, confidential, in-person mental health supports city-wide from mobile crisis worker teams.
 TCCS supports Toronto residents 16 years of age or older and is available 24 hours a day, seven days a week.

-Call 211 or 911 to be connected to TCCS.
+Call 211 to be Connected to TCCS

-TCCS can also provide:
+TCCS also provides:

 • referrals and connections to other services